 “We touched down, boarded Eremiel’s Rhino and drove to the meeting spot.
 Old Amurael and the Machine stood guard over our craft while brother Halmeth’s squad took to the skies.”

-Ashriel paused for another drink, gauging his audience and smiling a bit on the inside at how eager they were.
+Ashriel paused for another swallow, gauging his audience and smiling a bit on the inside at how eager they were.

 Ashriel again paused but this time with a small sidelong look at brother Halmeth.

-“It almost worked until Brother Halmeth and his squad came down from the skies to complete the exitus team and one look at his horns threw them once again, into a foaming rage that Mighty Khorne himself would be proud of!”
+“That is until Brother Halmeth and his squad came down from the skies to complete our exitus formation.
+One look at his horns threw them once again, into a foaming rage that Mighty Khorne himself would be proud of”.

-A uncomfortable silence descended the mess hall at Ashriel’s last words as the Battle Brothers, as one, turned to stare at Halmeth and the curving horns that grew out of his forehead.
+A uncomfortable silence descended the mess hall as the Battle Brothers turned to stare at Halmeth and the great curving horns that grew out of his forehead.

-Brother Halmeth; ordinarily a stern, unsmiling, non compromising space marine, turned a bright cherry red, cleared his throat and said in a gravelly yet meek voice; “These horns were a gift too…”
+Brother Halmeth; ordinarily a stern, unsmiling, non compromising space marine, turned a bright cherry red, cleared his throat and said in a gravelly voice; “But, these horns were a gift too…”

 The mess hall erupted into gales of laughter.

-Discussions erupted along the mess hall as Brothers talked strategy and tactics, of rules of engagement and conventional wisdom, of sound tactics and obvious answers.
+Discussions erupted along the mess hall as the Brothers debated strategy and tactics, of rules of engagement and conventional wisdom, of sound tactics and obvious answers.

-Ashriel turned to look at a brother who asked a question over the raised talks and, as he answered, the Brothers quieted down to better hear.
+Ashriel turned to look at a Brother who asked a question over the raised talks and, as he answered, the others quieted down to better hear.

 “The enemy forces?
 Yes, they were formidable.
-The Storm Zealots had a couple of squads of Marines deployed in two fortified buildings with overlapping fields of fire and a wide killing field.
-They also had, steel yourselves brothers; 2 squads of those new marines.
-Hulking abominations and an affront to the great works of our Holy Emperor!”
+The Storm Zealots had a couple of squads deployed in two fortified buildings with overlapping fields of fire and a wide killing field.
+They also had, steel yourselves Brothers; 2 squads of those new marines.
+Hulking abominations and an affront to the great works of our Holy Emperor!”.

 Angry muttering erupted along the mess hall.
-The confirmation of rumors the Brothers heard of a new type of space marine apparently bringing strong emotions to the front, mostly of Hate.
+The confirmation of rumours of a new type of space marine apparently bringing strong emotions to the front,.. mostly of Hatred.

 Ashriel held up a hand to silence the table.